 A. At Stisted Primary Academy, The Street, Stisted, Essex, CM77 8AN.

-Q. I am appealing for other children.
-Will their appeals be heard on the same day?
+Q. I am appealing on behalf of two children, will they be heard on the same day?

 A. We do our best to hear the appeals on the same day.
 However, this is not always possible.

-Q. Can I change the date or time of my appeal?
+Q. Can I choose a date or change the date and time of the

-A. We are not able to accommodate changes to timetabling because we have to pre-book an independent clerk who needs to find 3 independent panel members and adhere to statutory time frames.
+A. We are not able to accommodate requests or changes to timetabling because we have to pre-book an independent clerk who needs to find 3 independent panel members and adhere to statutory time frames.

-Q. What should I do if I change my mind about appealing?
+Q. What should I do if I change my mind?

 A. If you decide to withdraw your appeal, please contact Stisted Primary Academy on 01376 325116

-Q. Do I need to instruct a solicitor to represent me at the appeal hearing?
+Q. Do I need to instruct a solicitor?

 A. There is no requirement to instruct a solicitor to represent you.
 All Panel Members are independent and fully trained.
 They are used to talking to parents and will do their best to put you at your ease.
 However, if you feel it necessary, you may be represented by a solicitor.

-Q. My child’s name is on a waiting list.
-Will my appeal affect my child’s place on that list?
+Q. My child is on the waiting list.
+Will an appeal affect this?